SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/channel-create.md

 # Create a chat channel

-You can create chat channels for specific purposes, such as technical support, product inquiries and sales support, and assign the relevant agents to each channel.
+You can create chat channels for specific uses, such as technical support, product inquiries and sales support, and assign the relevant agents to each channel.

 1. SuperOffice CRM: Click the **Chat** button in the Navigator ![icon][img2].
     SuperOffice Service: Select ![icon][img1] **System settings > Chat**.